USAFA-ECE/ece281-book/_sources/lab/lab2.md

 6. Add enough assert statements to cover the truth table.
 7. Fix any syntax errors, and run the simulation.

+If **sevenSegDecoder_tb** is not set as the top of your simulation hierarchy, right click on it and choose "Set as top."

 > Make sure the simulation results match your Prelab truth table, and
 > then **take a waveform screenshot for your report**.